Phylliida/codex-looper/README.md

 - To send only Zulip and skip launching Codex, set `"codex_prompt": ""`.
 - If `workspace` is omitted, Looper uses `/home/bepis/Documents/verifycad/VerusCAD/`.
 - If `zulip_script_path` is omitted, Looper uses `<looper-dir>/send-zulip-dm.js`.
+- Best results usually come from reusing the same `codex_prompt` across runs and having that prompt reference a persistent TODO file path.

 Legacy delay compatibility: